alex-apezera/FlowLab/README.md

 ## Examples

-* Initial state after the first application launch: fig. 1
+* **fig. 1** Initial state after the first application launch.
 <img width="1256" height="973" alt="fig1" src="https://github.com/user-attachments/assets/78f96d9f-ffdc-49f3-8109-820fe5910b3f" />

-* Visualization screen for an ALE-based simulation without melting in a cavity with an ice block.
+* Visualization screen for an ALE-based simulation without melting in a cavity with diagnostic plots.
 The simulation time is 90 seconds:

-  1. intermediate state (t=60s) with streamlines
+  1. **fig. 2** intermediate state (t=60s) with streamlines shown as a thermal map.
-  fig. 2
   <img width="1256" height="973" alt="fig2" src="https://github.com/user-attachments/assets/17880486-2851-4e2e-a5a4-d2bd292ff906" />

-  2. temperature field shown as a thermal map fig. 3
+  2. **fig. 3** temperature field shown as a thermal map.
   <img width="1256" height="973" alt="fig3" src="https://github.com/user-attachments/assets/18d796a6-9726-47eb-b35a-5c88ac235300" />
   > **Comment:** It is evident that the temperature field is nearly uniform due to intense mixing, with significant gradients present only near the vertical boundaries.
 The streamlines are closed, indicating the cellular nature of the flow.

-* Previous example based on the EPM method, with melting of a solid and temperature and diagnostic graphs: fig. 4
+* Previous example based on the EPM method: fig. 4 (temperature field)

+fig. 4a (heat fluxes at the walls, q(t))

-  > **Comment:** The stationary flow field has not yet reached a steady state.
+  > **Comment:** The stationary flow field has not yet reached a steady state also.
 The difference between the flows is caused by the dependence of thermal conductivity on temperature.
-The figures show the result of the simulation at the **Spent** time compared with the ALE method.
+The figures show the result of the simulation at the **Spent** time compared with the ALE method by using a non-uniform grid.
+Attention should also be drawn to the differences in results and diagnostics arising from the use of different pressure calculation methods.

-* Example of a temperatute field (ALE method) for water melting with an initial melt thickness of 0.3 of the height.: fig. 5
+* Example of a temperatute field (ALE method) for water melting with an initial melt thickness of 0.3 of the height: fig. 5

 * Example of a temperature field using the EPM method for water with an ice block inserted at a certain stage into the upper part of the cavity and a heat-conducting object in the center.
 The initial melt thickness is 0.3 relative to the cavity width: